HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/SearchByDateTime.md

-# How to search documents created within a specific time range using WCM search
+# How to search for WCM documents within a specific date range

 ## Applies to